Agalychnis callidryas: Phenotypic plasticity

 Red-eyed tree frogs' embryos exhibit phenotypic plasticity, hatching early in response to disturbance to protect themselves.
 Though embryos are bred synchronously, they normally hatch after 6 to 10 days from oviposition without disturbance.
 However, a simultaneously early hatching in entire clutches is triggered when embryos are exposed to their predators or threatening environmental changes such as rainstorm and flood.
 Early hatching has also been linked with egg dehydration, hatching earlier in dry egg clutches than in wet ones.

 Hatching early is an important defense to predators, but is also a risky strategy for embryos because early hatching increases predation risk in water.
 Therefore, to maximize the benefits of this strategy embryos must only hatch when they are truly at risk by a predator.
 Studies show that this strategy is multifaceted and a specific combination of vibrational pulse duration and inter-pulse intervals is needed in order for embryos to exhibit this response.
 This combination of pulse duration and inter-pulse intervals is thought to be specific to the embryo predators, thus ensuring the response only occurs when absolutely necessary to ensure survival.

 Predators are the major cause of this response.
-Since these frogs usually lay eggs on both the upper and the undersides of leaves above ponds, clutches need to protect themselves against arboreal, aerial and aquatic predators, such as snakes, dragonflies, fish, monkeys, and pathogenic fungi.
+Since these frogs usually lay eggs on both the upper and the undersides of leaves above ponds, clutches need to protect themselves against arboreal, aerial and aquatic predators.
+As an embryo, red-eyed tree frogs face predation from several types of wasps (Polybia rejecta) and snakes (Leptodeira septentrionalis).
+As a tadpole, red-eyed tree frogs can be predated on by shrimp (Macrobrachium americanum) and large fish (Brachyrhaphis rhabdophora) in their environments.
+As a froglet and adult frog, red-eyed tree frogs can be predated on by aquatic spiders (Araneae), snakes (Leptodeira septentrionalis), birds, and bats.
 When predators are close enough to produce detectable vibration, the embryos assess disturbance.
 After a few seconds, embryos vigorously hatch out into tadpoles and spread out to escape.
 Since eggs are usually laid above ponds, the response improves survival because tadpoles often fall into water on hatching.
 Hatching direction also has implications on embryo survival.
 Embryos often hatch and fall into the water, but hatching direction may also be influenced by light.
 A study found that A. callidryas embryos hatch towards light, suggesting they use light and dark as directional cues to determine hatching direction.

 Conservation

 As of 2016, the red-eyed tree frog is classified as being of least concern.
-While the population is decreasing, and inhabits many areas vulnerable to deforestation, the classification of “least concern” stems from its general tolerance to habitat modification, a wide species distribution, and presumably large captive population.
-The red-eyed tree frog’s husbandry, care, and breeding knowledge have been greatly improved upon in the 21st century.
-However, as with all frogs and toads, the species still faces challenges from chytrid fungus, logging, residential development, and pollution.
+While the population is decreasing, and inhabits many areas vulnerable to deforestation, the classification of "least concern" stems from its general tolerance to habitat modification, a wide species distribution, and presumably large captive population.
+The red-eyed tree frog's husbandry, care, and breeding knowledge have been greatly improved upon in the 21st century.
+However, as with all frogs and toads, the species still faces challenges from chytrid fungus, logging, and residential development.
+Wild tadpoles have experienced die-offs due to ranavirus, and subpopulations in Costa Rica, Nicaragua and Panama are threatened by capture for the international pet trade.